CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Attributes.md

 INT has the following effects:

-- INT is factored into all INT governed skills.
+- INT is factored into all INT governed skills (General Knowledge, Survival, Willpower, Communication, etc...).
 - For every point in intelligence the player receives 3 additional skill points to spend.
 - INT is a characters spiritual/mental durability.
 - For every point in INT the character can a reduce a spiritual/mental victory level achieved against them in combat once every combat encounter.